25 Home Design Trends That Are IN and OUT

 Despite laundry rooms being functional areas, they can still be great spaces to design using vibrant colors and eccentric patterns.
 When designing a floor plan, many homeowners are opting for larger laundry rooms that provide ample space for folding clothes and storing laundry baskets, ironing boards, etc. Of course, if designing a larger laundry room means sacrificing space in the kitchen or living room, it is typically best to opt for the smaller laundry area.
 But if you have extra space to work with, a laundry room can be an ideal area to incorporate fun elements such as chalkboard walls, whimsical designs, and creative storage solutions.

 Spa-like features have been an important part of bathrooms for several years, including saunas, rainfall showers, and jacuzzis.
 Branching off of that, homeowners have begun to favor window seats, benches, and other areas for seating in bathrooms, further re-creating the feeling of being in a spa.

 Dual Master Suites

 Gaining popularity in 2021, a dual master suite is a scaled-down version of the master suite, typically on the opposite side of the house or on a different level of the home.
+This home design trend became popular towards the end of 2020 and is picking up steam in 2021.
 It includes an ensuite bathroom, spacious closets, and the technological upgrades typically found in a master bedroom.
 A dual master suite is ideal for those with elderly parents who need additional space and the convenience of an attached bathroom.
 It also works well for those with older children who have families of their own and visit frequently.